DEADyaMURDAhead/PiStar-Model/README.md

 ### 8. Goldilocks Zone

-The range where Π* is maximized, Φ is smooth, Λ is GPU-dominant, and Ω conditions are met.
+The range where Π* is maximized, Φ is smooth, Λ is near-balanced (about 49–70% GPU), and Ω conditions are met.
 Initial testing suggests this occurs near β ≈ 0.25–0.45.

 ---